joseprupi/joseprupi.github.io/docs/_posts/_2023-09-04-cosine-similarity-simd-implementation.markdown

         return u
     raise ValueError("Input vector should be 1-D.")
 ```
 Which not only validates that the input is a 1xn array but also makes the array contiguous in memory calling *np.asarray* (see *order* parameter from [NumPy documentation](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html)), something that can't be guaranteed when loading a vector from disk as I am doing.

-And as CPUs love working with contiguous things, having things contiguous in memory is always good to go fast, either to compute things in parallel or access things faster from cache.
+And as CPUs love working with contiguous things, having things contiguous in memory is always good to go fast, either to compute things in parallel or access things faster from cache, something the underlying Python libraries that people talk about can probably take advantage of.

-So, making the vector contiguous in memory and then perform the calculations seems to be worth it in terms of time as it is slightly faster than not doing so.
-Which makes sense as I am guessing that the underlying libraries can take advantage of.
+When looking at the results, making the vector contiguous in memory plus performing the calculations seems to be worth it in this case  as it is slightly faster than not doing so.

-Just to be sure this is the case let's reload the vectors, make the contiguous and see if my NumPy and SciPy are close.
+Just to be sure this is the case, let's reload the vectors, make them contiguous and see if my NumPy and SciPy are close.

 ```python
 file_data = np.genfromtxt('../tools/vectors.csv', delimiter=',')